Chapter 4: Attaining High Performance and Scalability

 Thus, using the cost effective and powerful Windows Server as a batch engine on a critical path jobstream can have economic benefits that ripple throughout the entire processing environment.
 For example, a mainframe processor may no longer require an upgrade because its batch window has increased to what it was previously because a precursor job was migrated and now executes in a shorter period of time.

 Software scaling is a technique used to increase the capacity of an application by adding servers.
 While hardware scaling requires specialized servers, software scaling can be achieved using standard off-the-shelf servers.
 With software scaling, the relationship of cost to added capacity is almost linear.

 Microsoft Application Center simplifies software scaling by using clustering.
 Traditionally, software scaling has been associated with a high cost in complexity and resources to get applications to run on multiple servers as a unified resource.
-Application Center eliminates these barriers by creating and running a group of servers.
-Operating is designed to be as simple as operating a single server.
+Application Center eliminates these barriers by creating and running a group of servers designed to be as simple as operating a single server.